Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 Through a partnership with Boulder County, haulers and companies report for both the City of Boulder and unincorporated Boulder County using the same software program, Re-TRAC.
 No paper reporting forms will be accepted.
 All data reported to the city and the County shall be treated as confidential commercial documents under the provisions of the Colorado Open Records Act, Section 24-72-201, C.R.S., et seq.

-Please note, Re-TRAC is being implemented for reporting waste hauled from within the City of Boulder and unincorporated Boulder County, City of Louisville, City of Lafayette, City of Longmont, Town of Erie, City of Broomfield, Town of Lyons, and Town of Nederland.
+Please note, Re-TRAC is being implemented for reporting waste hauled from within the City of Boulder and unincorporated Boulder County, City of Broomfield, City of Lafayette, City of Louisville, City of Longmont, Town of Erie, Town of Lyons, Town of Superior, and Town of Nederland.
 Haulers may enter data for other communities listed in the Annual Service Summary form; however, this is optional and not required during this reporting cycle.

 Relevant Documents